-Which you should consider studying some day!

-The parameter η is often called learning rate when gradient descent is applied in machine learning.
-Note also that η is a constant multiplier but the actual magnitude of the change to Θ is not constant, and changes depending on the magnitude of the gradient itself.
+Which you should consider studying some day! notice though, is that even when η is constant, the actual magnitude of the change to Θ may not be constant, as that change depends on the magnitude of the gradient itself too.